 14.1 It has been identified that there are significant benefits in introducing a Local Development Order to allow for the replacement of windows and doors of flats outside conservation areas without the need for planning permission, which outweigh the cost.
-The Sustainable Development Panel is asked to consider the above report and make comments prior to the Local Development Order and Statement of Reasons being considered by Cabinet.
+Cabinet is asked to consider the above report and approve the publication of the draft Local Development Order and Statement of Reasons for consultation.